-Conversion to the Number of Molecules.
 The collected raw data is based on the fluorescence.
-In order to convert the fluorescence to the number of protein molecules, we used the calibration curves (Fig. 5.3).
-We used the four-parameter logistic model which is commonly used for fitting an ELISA calibration curve.
-The fitting parameters can be found in Table 5.5.
+In order to convert the fluorescence to the number of protein molecules, we used the calibration curves (Fig. 3.2.).
+We used the four parameter logistic model which is commonly used for fitting ELISA calibration curve.
+The fitting parameters can be found from the Table 3.3.